19hours/sg-statutes/Acts/Building Control Act.md

 (i) his personal supervision; or

-(ii) the personal supervision of at least one of his employees, being an employee who satisfies the Commissioner that the employee has the prescribed qualifications and prescribed practical experience
+(ii) the personal supervision of at least one of his employees, being an employee who satisfies the Commissioner that the employee has the prescribed qualifications and prescribed practical experience.

-[30 of 2008 wef 17/12/2008]

 (2) Where a natural person applies for a general builder’s licence in partnership with another natural person or other natural persons, the partnership shall, subject to subsections (4) and (5), be eligible to be granted such a licence if, and only if —